antonioromero/mysql-db-backup/README.md

 The script create a (date-formatted named) directory with one tar file for each database.

-It takes 4 arguments: Database user, user password, directory where the backup will be created (optional), date format to name the backup directory (optional).
+It takes 4 arguments: Database user, user password, directory where the backup will be created (optional), date format to name the backup directory, by default it takes "%Y-%m-%d_%H:%M:%S" format (optional).

+More info about date format: `man date`.

 Example: